There’s a lot to do when you start a new business.

 6. Set a time limit.
 Some people can get bogged down naming their companies for months.
 Yes, it sounds crazy, but it’s true.
 Don’t get distracted.
 It’s impossible to find a unique name, so don’t set that as a goal.
 Find something unique, stands out in your industry, and doesn’t have much competition in search engine results.
 You have to differentiate, but you don’t need to find a name nobody has ever used.

 7. Trust your target audience.
 Naming is an art and a science.
 Some names may have slightly negative associations, but that might not be a problem depending on your audience.
 Assume your audience is intelligent.

 8. Be open-minded.
 If you want to find an unusual and memorable name, you have to be open-minded.
 And, you have to be brave.
 If you’re merely comfortable with some names but not excited by them, you can be sure that your target audience will probably feel the same way about those names.

 9. Think like your customers.
 You should love the name, but it’s more important that your customers and prospects love it.
 You might have some personal reasons why a particular name isn’t perfect for you.
 But, if it’s ideal for the business or your customers, you should ignore the personal reasons.

 10. Good is better than perfect.
 Let’s face it: we all want a perfect, short, memorable name that’s easy to spell, remember, and fun to pronounce.
 Plus, one that has an exact match domain available.
 But wanting something and finding it are different things.
 Few names are perfect when you first consider them.
 Few names will match all of your naming criteria.
 But if you look for perfect, you may spend many months trying to name your business instead of launching your business and working to grow it.
 Make intelligent, reasonable choices, and don’t let the search for perfection delay your launch.

-We hope that with these insights and tips, you have the tools to come up with a terrific and memorable name for your new business, product, or organization.
+We hope that with these insights and tips, you have the tools to come up with a terrific and memorable name for your new business.